Tasm-Devil/Onitama/README.md

 - [ ] Only Black Player can join and rejoin after page reload.
 When White reloads page, it cannt continue the game.
 - [ ] The common card should determine, which player starts the game.
 - [ ] Implement http polling temporarily.
+- [ ] The URL should change according to the game ID to share it.
 - [ ] JSON for GameMove is to verbose.
 Simplyfy it to something like `{"move":"white:c1b2:elephant"}`
 - [ ] Use WebSocket to get new moves without the need to do http polling.
 - [ ] Implement Chat feature